anonymousforopenscience/fuzzer-identifier/README.md

-#AISec 2026 Submission #XXX - Reproducibility Materials
+# AISec 2026 Submission #116 - Reproducibility Materials

-This repository accompanies our paper submitted to AISec 2026 (submission #XXX).
+This repository accompanies our paper submitted to AISec 2026 (submission #116).
 We provide these materials to enable reviewers to verify our results and reproduce our analyses.

 ---